-DHCS 10 Maintain infection prevention and control in a care setting (H/651/0774)
+DHCS 10 Maintain infection prevention and control in a care setting (K/650/5187)

-Unit summary This unit is aim ed at those who work in a wide range of care settings.
+Unit summary This unit is aimed at those who work in a wide range of care settings.
 It explores the prevention and control of infection.
-Assessment This unit is interna lly assessed via a po rtfolio of evidence.
+Assessment This unit is internally assessed via a portfolio of evidence.
 Mandatory Achieved/not yet achieved Level 3 2 credits 20 GLH

-Learning outcomes Assessment criteria (AC) (LOs) The learner can: The learner will: 1.
-Understand own role in 1.1 Describe the different types of infection the prevention and 1.2 Describe how the chain of infection can lead to the spread of control of the spread of infection infection 1.3 Explain how to identify individuals who have an infection, or are at risk of developing an infection 1.4 Identify actions to reduce the risks of infection to individuals and others 1.5 Describe own role and responsibilities in relation to: identifying an outbreak or spread of infection actions to take once an infection outbreak or spread has been identified 1.6 Describe own responsibilities for ensuring that cleaning and decontamination of environments and equipment is carried out according to the level of risk 1.7 Describe own role in supporting others to follow practices that reduce the spread of infection 2.
-Be able to work in ways 2.1 Risk assess a range of situations and select and use personal to prevent and control protective equipment (PPE) appropriate to the risk and situation the spread of infection 2.2 Identify when it is necessary to perform hand hygiene 2.3 Perform hand hygiene prior to and following appropriate points of contact using approved techniques and products 2.4 Demonstrate ways of working to ensure that own health and hygiene does not pose a risk to individuals and others · · · · · · · · · · · · · · · · · · ·
+Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: 1.
+Understand own role in the prevention and control of the spread of infection 1.1 Describe the different types of infection 1.2 Describe how the chain of infection can lead to the spread of infection 1.3 Explain how to identify individuals who have an infection, or are at risk of developing an infection 1.4 Identify actions to reduce the risks of infection to individuals and others 1.5 Describe own role and responsibilities in relation to: identifying an outbreak or spread of infection actions to take once an infection outbreak or spread has been identified 1.6 Describe own responsibilities for ensuring that cleaning and decontamination of environments and equipment is carried out according to the level of risk 1.7 Describe own role in supporting others to follow practices that reduce the spread of infection 2.
+Be able to work in ways to prevent and control the 2.1 Risk assess a range of situations and select and use personal protective equipment (PPE) appropriate to the risk and situation spread of infection 2.2 Identify when it is necessary to perform hand hygiene 2.3 Perform hand hygiene prior to and following appropriate points of contact using approved techniques and products 2.4 Demonstrate ways of working to ensure that own health and hygiene does not pose a risk to individuals and others

-Range

 1. Understand own role in the prevention and control of the spread of infection

 1.1 Types of infection could include:

-bacterial viral
+• bacterial viral

-fungal

-• parasitic